Big thank you to Penguin Group Putnam/Putnam Books and NetGalley for providing me with an eARC in exchange for an honest review.

 Trigger Warning: This novel and review discuss the following: abuse, neglect, abandonment, death, murder.

 This novel caught my eye on bookstagram a few weeks ago, and so I checked NetGalley to see if it was available, and put in my request.
-I lucked out, and Penguin Group Putnam/Putnam Books accepted!
-So I want to start with a big thank you to the publishers and NetGalley for providing me with an eARC in exchange for an honest review.
+I lucked out, and got accepted!

 Let me tell you, this novel grabbed my heart from the start and has yet to let go.
 Owens introduces her readers to young Kya Clark, whose mother left her at age six, whose siblings split one by one by age seven, and whose father abandoned her alone in the marshlands of North Carolina by age ten.
 She can’t read or write, but she has observed and learned from the marshland, figuring out how to survive without much contact from the outside world.
 She attempted to go to school, lured by the promise of a warm cooked meal, for one day, only to be dubbed “marsh girl” by the students.
 From that day forward, she was determined to survive on her own, cooking what little she knew and making her own money by gathering mussels and fish to sell to the only adults in her life, Jumpin and Mabel.